josescuderoh/TopMine-R-wrapper/README.md

-path = path to txt file containing the corpus numTopics = number of topics minsup = minimum support par_lst = list with more parameters for the algorithm: thres (significance threshold) default to 4; maxPattern (maximum length of the pattern) default to 3; gibbsSamplingIterations (Number of Gibbs sampling iteration) default to 1000; lang (language of the text- "en" or "es") defailt to "en"; optimizationBurnIn (optimization burn in iterations) default to 5; alpha (algorithm parameter) default to 2.
+path = path to txt file containing the corpus numTopics = number of topics minsup = minimum support par_lst = list with more parameters for the algorithm:
+	thres (significance threshold) default to 4;
+	maxPattern (maximum length of the pattern) default to 3; gibbsSamplingIterations (Number of Gibbs sampling iteration) default to 1000; lang (language of the text- "en" or "es") default to "en"; optimizationBurnIn (optimization burn in iterations) default to 5; alpha (algorithm parameter) default to 2.
 ```

 `topmine` returns a dataframe with all `numTopics` topics ordered in columns.